fibo/dflow/README.md

 - A graph can be saved as a JSON file.
 It can be then loaded and executed.
 - It is easy to create nodes: just extend `DflowNode` class, define its inputs and outputs and the `run()` function.
 - Minimal internal type system: it is possible to connect an output of type `T` to an input of type `U`, if and only if `U` includes `T`.
-- It is possible to define functions represented by nodes and edges.

 **NOTA BENE**: it is supposed that you implement your own nodes, for example node `addition` could be implemented using bigint or some floating point library, according to your needs.

-However an example nodes catalog with basic JavaScript features can be imported from `dflow/nodes`.
+An example of nodes implementing basic JavaScript features can be found in [examples/nodes](https://github.com/fibo/dflow/tree/main/examples/nodes).

 ## Usage